umairnow/comics/README.md

 * Search comic by text
 * Offline storage by url cache

+### User Manual

+* Opening the application will load current comic automatically
+* Select "Search by Text" to search comic by typing text
+* Select "Search by Number" to search comic by number
+* Tap on background or press search button on keyboard to start search

 ### Project Structure:

 In the project, I have modified MVVP and VIPER patterns, so that it wouldn't take